richo/groundstation/README.md

 pygit2
 ------

-groundstation uses pygit2 under the hood for it's git interactions, and some features that it depends on have not landed in a stable release yet.
+groundstation uses pygit2 under the hood for its git interactions, and some features that it depends on have not landed in a stable release yet.

 For this reason, you'll need to build and install the latest [libgit2](1) and